Terrence Edwards Jr.

-Terrence Edwards Jr. (born May 20, 2002) is an American basketball player for Avtodor Saratov of the VTB United League.
+Terrence Edwards Jr. (born May 20, 2002) is an American basketball player for Science City Jena of the German Basketball Bundesliga.
 He previously played for the James Madison Dukes and the Louisville Cardinals.

 High school career

 Edwards attended Tucker High School in Tucker, Georgia.
 He committed to play college basketball at James Madison University over interest from Drexel, Hofstra, and Georgia Southern.

 College career

 In his junior year, Edwards averaged 13.3 points and 5.1 rebounds per game, being named the Sun Belt Sixth Man of the Year and earning a spot on the second-team All-Sun Belt.
 Against No. 4 Michigan State the following season, Edwards tallied 24 points, five rebounds, and three assists in an upset victory.
 As a result, he was named the Associated Press national player of the week.
 In a game against Morgan State, Edwards scored 29 points, helping lead James Madison to an 89–75 win and surpassing 1,000 career collegiate points.

 At the close of the regular season, Edwards was named the Sun Belt Player of the Year and first-team all-conference.

 On April 3, 2024, Edwards announced his decision to transfer to the University of Louisville to play for the Louisville Cardinals.

 Edwards went undrafted in the 2025 NBA draft.
-He played for the Milwaukee Bucks during the subsequent NBA Summer League.
+He participated in the 2025 NBA Summer League for the Milwaukee Bucks.
+However, he would only play one game during his time there on July 18, 2025 against the Miami Heat's Summer League team.
+In that game, Edwards played for over 8 minutes and recorded 7 points and 4 rebounds.